 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Chase doesn’t offer personal loans, but there are similar lenders that do.
+Chase doesn’t offer personal loans, but there are similar lenders that do, offering competitive rates for a range of credit scores.

 Chase is known for its extensive credit card offerings with perks like travel rewards and cash back earnings.
-It also offers a range of business and home loans – but doesn’t currently offer personal loans.
+It also offers a range of business and home loans – but it doesn’t offer personal loans.
+Fortunately, there are providers similar to Chase that offer personal loans to fit a variety of financial needs.

 LightStream personal loans